Milagros Correch: 2017

 Her mural Oxido in the neighbourhood of Los Alamos, Quilmes, realized for the project Pinta tu barrio, was recognized as one of the seven best murals in the world for the month of November 2017, by Netherlands' Street Art Today.
 This mural was part of Entre Cenizas (in English: Among ashes) Correch's first exposition.

 Correch was invited to participate to CURA - Circuito URbano de Arte in December 2017, to create a large scale mural that would mark the 120th anniversary of the city of Belo Horizonte, Brazil.
 The mural entitled Ajo y Vino illustrates two masked naked women dancing around bottles of wine, and being surrounded by crows.
 The background of the artwork was painted by three Brazilian pixadores: DIC, DOXS and PAVOR.
 The piece is found on the facade of the Garagem Sao Jose, a 28-story building which is now part of one of the tallest murals in Latin America, covering a surface of 1,750 square meters.

 Ajo y Vino also marked the first mural of Correch's witches series:

-“I’m beginning a new series of ‘witches’- before capitalism and witch-burning, women had the wisdom of healing, controlling their reproductivity, etc… but were hunted for a centralization of the power and the expansion of population for capitalist benefits.
-First in Europe, and then in America with less success.
-My intention is to represent these dynamic women that were tracked down because they were considered a threat to the system.
-Not for consumption of marriage as a bride, but because of this ethereal connection with nature and inner-spirituality.
-Another aspect of witches I find fascinating is that in fairy tales they’re the only character not defined by a man, and are key figures to provide the main element of action or controversy in fables.” - Milu Correch.
+Milu Correch's series on "witches" explores the historical persecution of women in Europe and the Americas.
+The works focus on themes of autonomy, traditional healing, and spiritual connections to nature, contrasting these figures with traditional societal roles.
+Correch also examines the portrayal of witches in folklore as independent characters who drive narrative action.